McMuff86/McMuff86/README.md

-Here's the refined version of your GitHub `README.md`:

 ### Welcome to My Digital Workshop – MechX

 I specialize in CAD/CAM, digital manufacturing, and automation, with a strong focus on CNC machining, 3D printing, and parametric design.
 My expertise lies in developing custom scripts for Rhino & Grasshopper, optimizing production workflows, and integrating AI into manufacturing and design processes.